sdondley/ClimateChangeChat/raku/Cool-Raku.md

 Inside the subroutine is a single line of code consisting of a `say` routine that prints out the result of the expression to the right of it to standard output, followed  by a newline character.
-Every time `get-prime` is called, a new number, the prime number calculated by the expression, and is printed out on a separate line.
+Every time `get-prime` is called, a new number, the prime number calculated by the expression, is printed out on a separate line.
 Here it is:

 `say ($x.grep: *.is-prime)[$nth];`